 Like most affluent American cities, Naples has its fair share of shopping malls, but its pièce de résistance is Waterside Shops, 5415 Tamiami Trail N. Marked by cool white building façades, palm trees, luxuriant landscaping and tiered fountains lined with shimmering blue tiles, this glamorous mall puts on the Ritz and the glitz with its clean, sophisticated design.
 Its selection of high-end emporiums ranges from Saks Fifth Avenue and Louis Vuitton to Tiffany & Co. as well as more affordable options for those with slimmer wallets, including Ann Taylor, Banana Republic, Pottery Barn and Talbots.
 Phone (239) 598-1605.

 Mall-goers have other less fancy but still viable options.
 Open since 1976, Coastland Center, 1900 Tamiami Tr.
-N., features anchors Dillard's, JCPenney and Macy's, complemented by about 100 specialty shops including Aéropostale, Bath & Body Works, Express, Old Navy and Victoria's Secret; phone (239) 262-2323.
+N., features anchors Dillard's, JCPenney and Macy's, complemented by specialty shops such as Aéropostale, Express, Hallmark and Old Navy; phone (239) 262-2323.
 The smaller yet picturesque Village on Venetian Bay, 4200 Gulf Shore Blvd.
 N., offers nearly 50 boutiques (most locally owned) filled with clothing and shoes for men, women and children; art galleries; and restaurants in a Mediterranean setting that abuts the Gulf of Mexico.
 Phone (239) 261-6100.
 Mercato, 9132 Strada Pl. off Tamiami Tr.
 N., has more than 30 shops and eateries and a movie theater; phone (239) 254-1080.

 While malls have their pluses, including the convenience of having your favorite national chains gathered in one temperature-controlled building, it can be lots of fun to check out more old-fashioned shopping experiences.
 In the Naples Downtown Shopping District, shoppers can stroll in several quaint yet stylish shopping districts, reminiscent of the old-fashioned Main Streets of yore.
 Popular destinations include Tin City, Third Street South and Fifth Avenue South, all within a 5-mile radius.